Central Waterfront, Seattle: Harbor Entrance Pergola

 As of 2008 there is no Pier 49 as such; the site used to be the Washington Street Boat Landing, but is closed off and unused.
 This was roughly the site of both the pre-fire and post-fire Yesler's Wharf and of Piers 1 and 2, built by the Northern Pacific some time between 1901 (when the post-fire Yesler's Wharf was demolished) and 1904.
 The one prominent remaining feature of the crumbling wharf is the Harbor Entrance Pergola, which is listed on the National Register of Historic Places.
 Originally it functioned as a landing point for boats bringing passengers from ships.
 Over the years since the boat landing was closed, various uses have been proposed, including a terminal for the King County Water Taxi route to West Seattle or a mooring point for the historic tugboat Arthur Foss.
-As of 2010, the site has become the Downtown terminal for the West Seattle water taxi.

 On September 26, 2010, a water taxi carrying 78 passengers failed to reverse its engines and slammed into the pier.
 7 were injured.

+As of 2013, the site hosts the maintenance and moorage barge for the King County Metro water taxi.

 The Harbor Entrance Pergola was the last-constructed of the historic structures associated with Seattle's Pioneer Square district, and is the district's only important landmark on the west side of Alaskan Way.
 It was designed by Seattle City Architect Daniel Riggs Huntington and built in 1920.
 Huntington was also co-architect of the nearby Morrison Hotel (1909) and was responsible for the 1912 repairs to Colman Dock on the site of the present ferry terminal.
 Huntington also designed the Lake Union Steam Plant, built in 1914.
 The pergola was restored in the 1970s by the Committee of 33, a local Seattle philanthropic organization.